George Bell Swift: Acting mayoralty

-After the assassination of Carter Harrison Sr., the Chicago City Council selected Swift to serve as acting mayor.
+After the assassination of Carter Harrison III, the Chicago City Council selected Swift to serve as pro tempore in a heated meeting on November 4, 1893.
+As mayor pro tempore, Swift would be the city's acting mayor, serving until a new mayor would be elected.
 Swift was sworn in as acting mayor on November 9, 1893.

-The following month, he lost the special election to fill the remainder of Harrison's term to Democrat John Patrick Hopkins.
+The following month, he lost the special election to fill the remainder of Harrison's term, being defeated by Democrat John Patrick Hopkins.
 Hopkins took office as mayor on December 27, 1893, ending Swift's acting mayoralty.

 Mayoralty

 In 1895, Swift was elected mayor of Chicago, defeating Democratic nominee Frank Wenter by a broad margin.
 Swift was sworn in as mayor on April 8, 1895.

-Swift declined to seek reelection in 1897, and was succeeded by Democrat Carter Harrison Jr. on April 15, 1897.
+Swift declined to seek reelection in 1897, and was succeeded by Democrat Carter Harrison IV on April 15, 1897.